top of page

 Start your own

 What if there is nothing nearby?
-You could always consider starting your own group or organisation if nothing takes your fancy.
-It could be something as simple as a menopause social (yes, they exist, and yes they are wonderful - in fact, that’s how I got started building my own community!) a Womens’ Institute or just a monthly walking group.
+If nothing appeals to you, you could always consider starting your own group or organisation.
+It could be something as simple as a menopause social (yes, they exist, and yes they are wonderful - in fact, that’s how I got started building my own community!) a Women's Institute or just a monthly walking group.

 Dig out your phone book